OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-yyyy.md

 }
 ```

+#### `supportsAttribute`

+Returns a boolean indicating whether the attribute signature is supported by the gateway.

+A gateway MAY be upgraded with support for additional attributes.
+Once present support for an attribute SHOULD NOT be removed to preserve backwards compatibility with users of the gateway.

 #### `sendMessage`

 Initiates the sending of a message.

 MUST generate a unique message identifier and return it.
 This identifier shall be used to track the lifecycle of the message in events and to perform actions related to the message.

+MUST revert if an unsupported attribute key is included.
+MAY revert if the value of an attribute is not a valid encoding for its expected type.

 MUST emit a `MessageCreated` event.